CODE OF CIVIL PROCEDURE IN ICELAND

 SUMMONS IN ICELAND

-A summons is validly served if the process server or a notary public attests to having personally delivered the summons to the defendant or someone with legal authority to accept service on the defendant's behalf, or a copy of the summons is sent by registered mail, is delivered, and the individual delivering the papers attests to having personally delivered the letter to the defendant or someone with legal authority to accept service on the defendant's behalf.
+A summons is validly served if the process server or a notary public attests to having personally delivered the summons to the defendant or someone with legal authority to accept service on the defendant’s behalf or a copy of the summons is sent by registered mail, is delivered.
+The individual providing the papers attests to having personally delivered the letter to the defendant or someone with legal authority to accept service on the defendant’s behalf.

 A summons must be served between the close of business at the end of the eighth hour and the close of business at the end of the twenty-second hour on a business day.
 However, if doing so would compromise the statutory notice period between service and case registration, an alternative day or time may be chosen for service.
 Defendants must be personally served with a summons at their permanent or temporary residence, place of employment, or domicile.